Skip to content

 Guided by the Moore Park East Landscape Plan, Moore Park East will become a community green space with new tree-lined walkways, picnic areas, natural play spaces, high performance sports fields and new pathways to improve accessibility.

-Stage one has focused on landscape improvements to the Village Green precinct around Upper Kippax.
-This includes soil improvement, planting of over 17,000 plants including mature native trees, remediating degraded areas with new turf and removing redundant vehicle infrastructure.
-Stage one will be completed by early 2024.
+Stage one focused on landscape improvements to the Village Green precinct around Upper Kippax.
+This included soil improvement, planting of over 17,000 plants including mature native trees, remediating degraded areas with new turf and removing redundant vehicle infrastructure.

-Stage two works began in September 2023 and include the replacement of the cricket wicket at Upper Kippax, field upgrades to the Kippax Lake Field, used by the Roosters as a training field and the installation of a new electrical substation that will power the precinct and high-performance sports field lighting.
-This work is expected to be completed early 2024.
+Stage two works included the replacement of the cricket wicket at Upper Kippax, field upgrades to the Kippax Lake Field, used by the Roosters as a training field and the installation of a new electrical substation to power the precinct and high-performance sports field lighting.

 Stage three works will focus on landscape and environmental improvements around Kippax Lake.
 This work will commence in 2024 and will be staged over a number of years.